darul75/express-json-refiner/README.md

 }
 ```

-Idea is to provide your rules by this way, I give more details below.
+So, idea is to provide your rules by this way, I give more details below:

 ```
 var o = {